timeplus-io/proton/examples/awesome-sensor-logger/README.md

 ### Step 3: view the live dashboard in Grafana

-In your laptop/server, access `http://localhost:3000` and open the `Phone Sensor`
+In your laptop/server, access the Grafana UI via `http://localhost:3000` and open the `Phone Sensor` dashboard.